 Anyone can enter -- just start snapping digital photos (including cell phone shots) during the allotted dates/times of whatever and whomever you like during the day and/or night.
 Photos might include, but are not limited to home life, work, religious events, secular happenings, nature/landscape, indoor life, outdoor decorations, pets, humor, drama, action, friends, family, city life, beach life or a historical place.
 Winning photos will be selected on criteria such as theme, photographic excellence, capturing a moment, visual impact, and artistic quality.

 The contest started in 2008 and is sponsored by Justin Rudd and his nonprofit 501c3 Community Action Team (CAT).
 The goal of SAY, "CHEESE," LONG BEACH! is to visually record all aspects of our community during a specific time period.
 Organizers want to show what a typical day looks like in Long Beach, Calif.

 SAY, "CHEESE," LONG BEACH!will culminate with a major photography exhibit, reception, and awards ceremony featuring the entrants' best snapshots.
 The date, time and location will be announced.
 The photographers of the top-20 images will each receive $50, thanks to the Long Beach Turkey Trot.
 There may also be some honorable mentions.

-Last year 500 photos were showcased in the outdoor exhibit on 2nd Street, and represented work by 150 photographers.
+Last year 500 photos were showcased in the outdoor exhibit, and represented work by 150 photographers.

 Some of the rules: